apparebit/diaphanous/README.md

-# Intransparent: Independent Validation of Social Media Transparency Data
+# Diaphanous: Transparency Disclosures About the Sexual Exploitation of Minors

-This repository curates machine-readable versions of transparency disclosures about the online sexual exploitation of minors.
-It focuses on social media platforms and the national clearinghouse for reports of such activities and imagery, the National Center for Missing and Exploited Children or NCMEC.
-In addition to the data, the repository also includes Python modules and notebooks for analyzing the data.
-The report [Putting the Count Back Into Accountability:
+This repository curates quantitative transparency disclosures about the online sexual exploitation of minors, i.e., people under the age of eighteen, in machine-readable form.
+It also includes a 4,400-line Python library for validating and tidying the data and Python as well as R notebooks with the analysis for the corresponding report [Putting the Count Back Into
-An Audit of Social Media Transparency Disclosures, Focusing on Sexual Exploitation of Minors](https://arxiv.org/abs/2402.14625) provides the details.
+Accountability: An Audit of Social Media Transparency Disclosures, Focusing on Sexual Exploitation of Minors](https://arxiv.org/abs/2402.14625).

+Please cite as: Robert Grimm.
+Diaphanous: Transparency Disclosures About the Sexual Exploitation of Minors.

 ## The Code